vadis-project/sv-ident/data/train/README.md

 ```
 sentence:       Textual instance, which may contain a variable mention.
 is_variable:    Label, whether the textual instance contains a variable mention (1) or not (0).
 This column can be used for Task 1 (Variable Detection).
 variable:       Variables (separated by a comma ";") that are mentioned in the textual instance.
 This column can be used for Task 2 (Variable Disambiguation).
+Variables with the "unk" tag could not be mapped to a unique variable.
 research_data:  Research data IDs (separated by a ";") that are relevant for each instance (and in general for each "doc_id").
 doc_id:         ID of the source document.
 Each document is written in one language (either English or German).
 uuid:           Unique ID of the instance in uuid4 format.
 ```

 The language for each document can be found in the document-language mapping file [here](https://github.com/vadis-project/sv-ident/blob/main/data/train/document_languages.json), which maps `doc_id` to a language code (`en`, `de`).
 The variables metadata (i.e., the vocabulary) can be downloaded from this [link](https://drive.google.com/file/d/18slgACOcE8-_xIDX09GrdpFSqRRcBiON/view?usp=sharing).
 We recommend downloading it into this directory (`/sv-ident/data/train/`).
 Note, that each `research_data` contains hundres of variables (these can be understood as the corpus of documents to choose the most relevant from).
+If the variable has an "unk" tag, it means that the sentence contains a variable that has not been disambiguated.
+Such sentences could be used for Task 1 and filtered out for Task 2.
 The metadata file has the following format:

 ```
 {